 If you employ a will, your estate will have to go through probate after your death.
 This is an expensive process.
 The average cost is upwards of $10,000.
 This shows you a will costs more than the expense of setting it up.
 Therefore, even if you get a deal on your will and have it done for $400, your survivors will still have to pay for the probate costs.
 In addition, the probate process itself is lengthy.
 This means your assets will be tied up the whole time the estate is processing.

 On the other hand, if you opt for a trust in addition to your will, it will save you substantially overall.
-This is because there is no need for a court or an attorney when implementing your trust.
+This is because there is no need for a court or an attorney when implementing your trust or will in Colorado Springs.
 It is also a quicker process.
 When you have a trust, the person you name as your successor or trustee can follow your last wishes within your will without waiting on the estate to go through probate.

 Wills are the legal documents most often contested.
 If you construct your own will or trust, you might be okay.
 It is better than nothing.
 However, you might leave your family in a mess if you overlook something important.
 That’s why, even though it may be tempting to save money by doing it yourself, it is wise to spend the money for legal help in order to ensure your will and trust are legally sound.